All-Hands-AI/OpenHands/CONTRIBUTING.md

 #### For Small Improvements

-- Small improvements with few downsides are typically easy to approve
+Small improvements with few downsides are typically reviewed and approved quickly.
+One thing to check when making changes is to ensure that all continuous integration tests pass, which you can check before getting a review.

 #### For Core Agent Changes

-We need to be more careful with changes to the core agent.
+We need to be more careful with changes to the core agent, as it is imperative to maintain high quality.
 These PRs are evaluated based on three key metrics:

 1. **Accuracy**
 2. **Efficiency**
 3. **Code Complexity**

-If it improves 1 and 2 with only a minimal change in 3 then we're 100% happy to merge it in.
+If it improves accuracy, efficiency, or both with only a minimal change to code quality, that's great we're happy to merge it in!
 If there are bigger tradeoffs (e.g. helping efficiency a lot and hurting accuracy a little) we might want to put it behind a feature flag.
+Either way, please feel free to discuss on github issues or slack, and we will give guidance and preliminary feedback.